-The Write operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance at once.
-The Write operation has the following parameters:
+The “Write” logical operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
+The logical operation permits multiple Resources to be modified within the same instance of the logical operation.
+The “Write” logical operation has the following parameters: